ucs-compute-solutions/FlashStack_IMM_M7/README.md

 &emsp;&emsp; •	 Pure FlashArray   <br />
 &emsp;&emsp; •	 VMware ESXi and VMware vCenter.  <br />

-The automation provided in this repo will enable you to deploy the following FlashStack designs in the CVD lusing Ansible.
+The automation provided in this repo will enable you to deploy the following FlashStack designs in the CVD using Ansible.
 To execute the playbooks, the following FlashStack solution design must be built and cabled as shown in the figure below.
 The automation does provide the flexibility to provision either FC or IP/Ethernet for storage access.

 ## FlashStack - Solution Topology